securefederatedai/openfl/docs/source/openfl/plugins.rst

    @staticmethod
    def set_tensor_dict(model, tensor_dict, optimizer=None, device='cpu') -> None:

-Implement :code:`serialization_setup` optional method if some preparation is required before the model serialization.
-This method would be called on the frontend Python API during an FL experiment extraction to the Director side.
+If your new framework model cannot be directly serialized with pickle-type libraries, you can optionally implement the :code:`serialization_setup` method to prepare the model object for serialization.

 .. code-block:: python